djcooke/compendium/tips.md

     - 'Time is your biggest enemy, so keep moving as much as possible.
 Try to alternate between fighting and exploring efficiently - fight when Fight or Flight is up, and explore when Sprint is up'
-    - 'Can apply DoTs and continue to kill a mob slowly with Shield Lob while exploring.
+    - 'Apply DoTs and continue to kill a mob slowly with Shield Lob while exploring.
 In HoH, Requiescat allows you to do better damage while kiting too'
     - 'Take advantage of landmines and exploding chests to kill multiple